moondance-labs/tanssi-docs/builders/interact/substrate-api/indexers/subsquid.md

     }
     ```

 And that's all you have to do to configure your Subsquid project to index Substrate data on your Tanssi Substrate ContainerChain!
-Now you can update the `schema.graphql`, `main.ts`, `typgen.json`, and `src/processor.ts` files to index the data you need for your project!
+Now you can update the `schema.graphql`, `src/main.ts`, `typgen.json`, and `src/processor.ts` files to index the data you need for your project!

-If you're interested in a more comprehensive step-by-step tutorial to get started indexing data your ContainerChain, you can check out the [Using Subsquid to Index Your ContainerChain](/builders/tutorials/subsquid/){target=_blank} tutorial!
+If you're interested in a more comprehensive step-by-step tutorial to get started indexing data for your ContainerChain, you can check out the [Using Subsquid to Index Your ContainerChain](/builders/tutorials/subsquid/){target=_blank} tutorial!

 --8<-- 'text/disclaimers/third-party-content.md'